-For measures to receive NQF endorsement, they must be reliable, valid, and properly specified.
-Scientific acceptability (i.e., reliability and validity) concerns were raised during both measure discussions.
-Concerns were raised regarding the reliability of NQF #3614, particularly the importance of having sufficient observations to ensure the measure was reliable.
+For measures to receive NQF endorsement, they must be reliable, valid, and properly specified in order to be scientifically acceptable.
+Scientific acceptability concerns were raised in both measure discussions.
+Concerns were raised regarding the reliability of the missed stroke measure, particularly the importance of having sufficient observations to ensure the measure was reliable.
 Smaller hospitals may not achieve sufficient cases to generate a reliable measure.
 For NQF #0507, concerns were raised that empirical validity testing was not conducted (i.e., measure results are compared against another valid measure of a similar concept).
-While the developer did attempt to conduct empirical validity testing, they were initially unable to because they could not find a suitable comparator measure at the same level of analysis.
-This concern led to a vote of "consensus not reached" for the measure.
-The developer later reattempted another method of validity testing and submitted the results during public commenting, which the Standing Committee ultimately found acceptable.
+While the developer did attempt to conduct empirical validity testing, they were ultimately unable to because they could not find a suitable comparator measure at the same level of analysis.
+The latter concern led to a "consensus not reached" vote for the measure.